thinksalot/book-notes/thinking_fast_and_slow.md

 - System 2 can adopt **task sets** : it can program memory to obey an instruction that overrides habitual responses.
   - It will be effortful to set yourself up for an excercise and effortful to carry out, though you will surely improve with practice
 - Switching from one task to another is effortful, specially under time pressure.
-- Ability to control attention is not simply a measure of intelligence; measure of efficiency in the control of attention predict performance of air traffic controllers and of Israeli Air Force pilits beyond the effect of intelligence.
+- Ability to control attention is not simply a measure of intelligence; measure of efficiency in the control of attention predict performance of air traffic controllers and of Israeli Air Force pilots beyond the effect of intelligence.
 - **The most effortful forms of slow thinking are those that require you to think fast**
 - **We cover long distances by taking our time and conduct our mental lives by the law of least effort**

 ### The lazy controller
-- Some people can expecnd considerable effort for long periods of time without having to exert willpower.
+- Some people can expend considerable effort for long periods of time without having to exert willpower.
-- This state of effortless attending is known as **flow** ( by psychologist Mihaly Csikszentmihalyi)
+- This state of effortless attending is known as **flow** (by psychologist Mihaly Csikszentmihalyi)
-  - "a state of effort-less concentration so deep that they lose their sense of time, of themselves, of their problems" and therit description of joy in that state are so compelling that he called it an "optimal experience"
+  - "a state of effort-less concentration so deep that they lose their sense of time, of themselves, of their problems" and their description of joy in that state are so compelling that he called it an "optimal experience"
 - Several psychological studies has shown that people who are simultaneously challenged by a demanding cognitive task and by a temptation are more likely to yield to the temptation
 - People who are cognitively busy are also more likely to make selfish choices, use sexist language, and make superficial judgements in social situations
 - The self-control of morning people is impaired at night; the reverse if true of night people.